dmlc/dgl/apps/kg/README.md

 Format 1:

-- entities.dict contains the same number of rows as the number of entities (nodes) in the knowledge graph.
-A row contains a pair of (entity Id, entity name).
+- entities.dict contains pairs of (entity Id, entity name).
+The number of rows is the number of entities (nodes).
-- relations.dict contains the same number of rows as the number of relations.
-A row contains a pair of (relation Id, relation name).
+- relations.dict contains pairs of (relation Id, relation name).
+The number of rows is the number of relations.
-- train.txt stores edges of a knowledge graph used in the training set.
-Each edge is stored as a triple of (head, rel, tail).
+- train.txt stores edges in the training set.
+They are stored as triples of (head, rel, tail).
-- valid.txt stores edges of a knowledge graph used in the validation set.
-Each edge is stored as a triple of (head, rel, tail).
+- valid.txt stores edges in the validation set.
+They are stored as triples of (head, rel, tail).
-- test.txt stores edges of a knowledge graph used in the test set.
-Each edge is stored as a triple of (head, rel, tail).
+- test.txt stores edges in the test set.
+They are stored as triples of (head, rel, tail).

 Format 2:

-- entity2id.txt contains the same number of rows as the number of entities (nodes) in the knowledge graph.
-A row contains a pair of (entity name, entity Id).
+- entity2id.txt contains pairs of (entity name, entity Id).
+The number of rows is the number of entities (nodes).
-- relation2id.txt contains the same number of rows as the number of relations.
-A row contains a pair of (relation name, relation Id).
+- relation2id.txt contains pairs of (relation name, relation Id).
+The number of rows is the number of relations.
-- train.txt stores edges of a knowledge graph used in the training set.
-Each edge is stored as a triple of (head, tail, rel).
+- train.txt stores edges in the training set.
+They are stored as triples of (head, tail, rel).
-- valid.txt stores edges of a knowledge graph used in the validation set.
-Each edge is stored as a triple of (head, tail, rel).
+- valid.txt stores edges in the validation set.
+They are stored as a triple of (head, tail, rel).
-- test.txt stores edges of a knowledge graph used in the test set.
-Each edge is stored as a triple of (head, tail, rel).
+- test.txt stores edges in the test set.
+They are stored as a triple of (head, tail, rel).

 ### Command line parameters